We welcome all applicants

 You’ll have approximately 3-12 years’ experience in your field

 Those eligible to apply will be in the early stages of their careers.
 Members will typically have at least three to twelve years of experience post-qualification or working in their profession.
 However this is just a guide and anyone who has demonstrated excellence and leadership in their field will be considered.

 Members will be selected for their career excellence.
 Perhaps you’ve made a significant contribution to your field, won awards, or led a team to deliver an important new project.
 Your commitment and possible contribution to the UK Young Academy will also be important.

 Members will be selected from anywhere in the UK and from all backgrounds.
 Applicants will typically be UK citizens or live in the UK when you apply for membership, unless you have exceptional circumstances.

-Although we are an academy for the “young”, we expect to welcome members from their mid-20s to their mid-40s.
+Although we are a “young” academy, our members range from their mid-20s to their mid-40s.
 However this is just a guideline, and if you are early in your career and meet the selection criteria, you will be considered, regardless of age.